Days Gone Trophy Guide and Road Map for PlayStation 4

 Purchase an upgrade under the Performance, Visual, and Paint Categories for your bike

-To earn the above trophies you simply need to buy upgrades for your bike from any Mechanic, such as Manny in Copeland’s Camp.
+To earn the above trophies in this Days Gone Trophy Guide, you simply need to buy upgrades for your bike from any Mechanic, such as Manny in Copeland’s Camp.
 The First Time Buyer trophy will pop once you purchase your first upgrade, but for the Farewell Original trophy you will need to buy a single upgrade from under each of the three categories; Performance, Visual and Paint.

 Performance upgrades are things like the Fuel Tank, Engine and Suspension, which will all make the bike handle better and last longer.
 Visual Upgrades are mostly cosmetic but will also improve the overall durability of the bike.
 Paint Upgrades will allow you to change the colour or add one of the many skins you will unlock through general gameplay.
 There are even some very cool crossover skins for games like God of War, Horizon Zero Dawn and Death Stranding.